 When you moved into your cozy (small) New York apartment, you probably just brought along whatever furniture you had.
 Now, a year later, you’re beginning to feel like the walls are closing in on you.
 Was your apartment always so dark?
-Were your windows always so dirty?
+Were your windows still so dirty?
 Why did you buy that TV stand?

 It’s not uncommon to want to re-design your space.
-As trends change and as social media grows, we’re constantly bombarded with new and different design ideas that make us question our own tastes.
-I personally can’t go a single day without saving a new photo from Instagram of an apartment aesthetic I’m dying to copy.
+As trends change and as social media grows, we’re constantly bombarded with new and different design ideas that make us question our tastes.
+I can’t go a single day without saving a new photo from Instagram of an apartment aesthetic I’m dying to copy.
 So how can you revitalize your space without breaking the bank?
 Read on for some great ideas!

 Table of Contents